@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 As the Communications Officer for one of the oldest, if not the oldest, Bilateral Trade Associations in Ghana, I gained significant exposure.

 The original idea was to start a merchandising, music production, and entertainment communications business because I spent most of my university days acquiring more skills than education.
-Considering my financial background now, that was a pretty naive idea, but at least I thought about it.
-So, when the opportunity came for me to assume the role, I took the chance.
+Considering my current financial background, that was a fairly naive idea, but at least I thought about it.
+So, when the opportunity arose for me to assume the role, I took it.

 As the Communications Officer for one of the oldest, if not the oldest, Bilateral Trade Associations in Ghana, I gained significant exposure.
-Meeting and interacting with both U.S. and Ghanaian government officials, heads of institutions, and business executives, to producing, coordinating, branding, and covering high-profile engagements and events such as the U.S. – Ghana Business Forum, the U.S. – Ghana Business Expo, trade missions, and several U.S. State Governor visits.
+Meeting and interacting with both U.S. and Ghanaian government officials, heads of institutions, and business executives, to produce, coordinate, brand, and cover high-profile engagements and events such as the U.S. – Ghana Business Forum, the U.S. – Ghana Business Expo, trade missions, and several U.S. State governors’ visits.

-The Chamber has existed since 1989 and has been instrumental in driving U.S. companies into Ghana, but never had a department or an officer responsible for leveraging these achievements to create an image, solicit public interest, generate brand awareness, drive membership growth, and build influence to further advocate for member interests.
+The Chamber has existed since 1989 and has been instrumental in attracting U.S. companies to Ghana; however, it has never had a department or officer responsible for leveraging these achievements to create an image, solicit public interest, generate brand awareness, drive membership growth, and build influence to further advocate for member interests.

 Documentary commemoration the 35th Anniversary of AmCham Ghana: Created by ASAK

 By supervising the reconstruction of the website and logo redesign.
-Directly responsible for creating attractive infographics, creative writing, flyers design and event branding, professional event photographs, timely event reportage, surveys and drafting of opinion pieces, active social media accounts, and maintaining a well-populated website.
-With genius and high-pressure supervision and guidance from my boss, the former Executive Secretary of the Chamber, Simon Madjie, we created an influence powerhouse, a leader in bilateral trade advocacy in Ghana, and a very important AmCham on the continent.
+Directly responsible for creating attractive infographics, creative writing, flyer design, and event branding, professional event photographs, timely event reportage, surveys, drafting of opinion pieces, active social media accounts, and maintaining a well-populated website.
+With the genius and high-pressure supervision and guidance of my boss, the former Executive Secretary of the Chamber, Simon Madjie, we created an influential powerhouse —a leader in bilateral trade advocacy in Ghana and an essential AmCham on the continent.
 And it is like magic if you have a backend understanding, but yeah, you don’t.
 Lol.

-The forum, organized in collaboration with the U.S. Chamber of Commerce is a high‐level meeting of U.S. and Ghanaian businesses and government officials to foster and deepen bilateral commercial engagements between the two countries, and every important person was in attendance.
-It was a privilege and a true experience playing a vital role in that event.
+The forum, organized in collaboration with the U.S. Chamber of Commerce, is a high‐level meeting of U.S. and Ghanaian businesses and government officials to foster and deepen bilateral commercial engagements between the two countries, and every important person was in attendance.
+It was a privilege and an authentic experience playing a vital role in that event.

 Because the Chamber is membership-driven, I did not only serve AmCham but also its members.
-Through a weekly newsletter, I created a platform that puts a spotlight on member products and services as well as events and activities.
-I’ve worked with member companies such as Delta Air Lines, Johnson & Johnson, United Airlines, Google, et al in various projects and events.
+Through a weekly newsletter, I created a platform that highlights member products and services, as well as events and activities.
+I’ve worked with member companies such as Delta Air Lines, Johnson & Johnson, United Airlines, and Google, among others, on various projects and events.

 I had a great time at the Chamber.
-The monthly events with members, the various engagements with trade delegations from several U.S. States, the engagements with visiting State Governors, Senators, Attorneys Generals, and Senior USG officials like Wilbur Ross, Nancy Pelosi, et al. Our engagements with the U.S Embassy, the Foreign Commercial Service, and those breakfast meetings at the Ambassador’s residence.
+The monthly events with members, various engagements with trade delegations from several U.S. States, and interactions with visiting State Governors, Senators, Attorneys General, and senior U.S. government officials, including Wilbur Ross and Nancy Pelosi, among others.
+Our engagements with the U.S Embassy, the Foreign Commercial Service, and those breakfast meetings at the Ambassador’s residence.
 The advocacy meetings and events with Ghanaian Presidents, Vice Presidents, Ministers, and heads of institutions.
 And oh, those private meetings with managers, directors, and senior executives of local and multinational businesses.
-Conversations I rarely contribute to but learn the maximum.
+Conversations I rarely contribute to, but from which I learn the most.

-I thrive on challenges, always looking for new adventures, and not a big fan of institutionalism.
-So, after 6 years and being newly married with a pending rent payment, I decided to resign from my role.
-The Chamber has been good to me, not to say they couldn’t have done better.
+I thrive on challenges, always seeking new adventures, and I’m not a big fan of institutionalism.
+After six years, and newly married with a pending rent payment, I decided to resign from my role.
+The Chamber has been good to me, to say the least, although they couldn’t have done better.
 But as they say, nothing is constant except for change.

-I currently run a corporate communications practice providing event solutions such as photography, video production, graphic design, print services, and live event coverage.
+I currently run a corporate communications practice, providing event solutions that include photography, video production, graphic design, print services, and live event coverage.

-Being a creative in my part of the world can be daunting and if you put entrepreneurship in that mix – ha, it becomes arduous.
+Being a creative in my part of the world can be daunting, and when you add entrepreneurship to the mix, it becomes arduous.
 The forever anxiety, mellow depression, fucked up finances, the under-appreciated stress disorder (yeah, I made that up,) and the little doubts that creep in from time.
 Passion is a bitch, huh.

-I always want to make an impact, not for self-gratification but for real effect and the satisfaction of problem solving, and for income of course.
-I believe in creating wealth by providing opportunities.
+I always want to make an impact, not for self-gratification, but for real effect and the satisfaction of problem-solving, and, of course, for income.
+I believe in creating wealth by providing opportunities for growth.
 That’s why I have always been open to collaborations.

-I’m looking at going into farming, I don’t have the funds but I’m doing the leg work.
-I also have a documentary coming out soon on the splendid work being done by Ali with his Mawuvi Basketball Fellowship (that makes number 2 after a corporate one I did for AmCham to commemorate their 35th Anniversary) and would love to make more of those.
+I’m considering a career in farming.
+I don’t have the funds, but I’m doing the legwork.
+I also have a documentary coming out soon on the splendid work being done by Ali with his Mawuvi Basketball Fellowship (that makes number 2 after a corporate one I did for AmCham to commemorate their 35th Anniversary).
+I would love to make more of those.

-You bet being the communications officer for the American Chamber of Commerce in Ghana for six years and being the first at that role entails more tales than told but this is where it ends now.
+As the communications officer for the American Chamber of Commerce in Ghana for six years, and being the first in that role, entails more tales than can be told, but this is where it ends now.

 Battle Of The GOATs